Generative Causal Representation Learning for Out-of-Distribution Motion Forecasting: Experiment

-\paragraph{Motion forecasting with ETH-UCY} We present motion forecasting results of all environments of the ETH-UCY dataset; 'ETH', 'HOTEL', 'UNIV', 'ZARA1' and 'ZARA2'.
+We present motion forecasting results of all environments of the ETH-UCY dataset; 'ETH', 'HOTEL', 'UNIV', 'ZARA1' and 'ZARA2'.
 These experiments are conducted without the controlled spurious correlations.
 Table \ref{tab:allenvs} presents a comparison between performances of GCRL and the base model STGAT \cite{STGAT} with similar settings.

 Figures \ref{fig:mdleftup} and \ref{fig:mdrightup} show the ADE while training and validating our model on the 'hotel', 'univ', 'zara1', and 'zara2' environments of the ETH-UCY dataset for 300 epochs, respectively.
 The trained model is tested on the 'eth' environment at inference.
 Figures \ref{fig:mdleftdown} and \ref{fig:mdrightdown}, on the other hand, show the FDE for training and validation, respectively.
 The convergence of prediction and reconstruction losses during training are shown in Figures \ref{fig:mdleftup2} and \ref{fig:mdrightup2}, respectively.
 Large values of reconstruction and prediction losses are due to the constant terms added to $p(x|,s,z)$ and $p(y|x,s,z)$ such as the log of determinant of covariance matrices.
 The regularization loss of $S$ and $Z$ distributions are also represented by Figures \ref{fig:mdleftdown2} and \ref{fig:mdrightdown2}, respectively.
 As shown in the Figures, the regularization losses converge to zero showing that the model drives the posterior distributions of $S$ and $Z$ towards their priors.